 As if there aren’t enough fraudulent practices to keep marketers awake at night, now you’ve got a new one to add to your list: click spam.
 OK, what is click spam exactly?

 Click spam, also known as click flooding, is a type of click fraud.
 This type of fraud affects mostly mobile apps and mobile ad traffic.
-Affected apps or websites are designed to flood an ad with clicks, with the intention of poaching the credit for any eventual organic click or download that the user makes.
+Affected apps or websites are designed to flood an ad with clicks on an app.
+This high volume spam clicking has the intention of poaching the credit for any eventual organic click or download that the user makes.

 With the growth of mobile internet traffic it is perhaps inevitable that this type of fraud is set to grow too.

-Being a type of click injection or organics poaching, it can also affect mobile web pages as well as apps… Yeah sorry, more terminology, but don’t worry, we’ll explain what this means and how it affects you, the advertiser.
+Being a type of click injection or organics poaching, it can also affect mobile web pages as well as apps… Yup sorry, more jargon, but don’t worry, we’ll explain what this means and how it affects you, the advertiser.

 How does click spam work?

-Very simply, the user downloads an app, which can be anything from a torch app to a battery optimisation app or game.
+Very simply, the user downloads an app, which can be anything from a utility app, such as a calculator or torch app, to a game or other tempting download.
 The app itself has features built in which conduct activity in the background on behalf of the user.
 This can include clicking on ads in the app, or converting impressions (views) on ads in the app into clicks.

 Click spam can also be done in the form of install spoofing, or fake downloads on apps.
 How does this work?